Jim Davidson’s Generation Game, 1995

 Davidson had had a troubled past, but had put that behind him and at the time was seen as the golden boy of light entertainment with the success of his snooker based game show ‘Big Break’.
 When Bruce decided to step down Jim Davidson was seen as the natural successor.

 At the the start of each show Jim Davidson would emerge waving at the top of the set after been introduced by voice over man.
 After the customary quips it was time to meet the hostess Sally Meen.
 Then another new twist – in a dig at Davidson’s many driving convictions contestants would be driven onto set 4 at a time in a sports car.
-Instead of standing as had been the case in the past they would sit on a row of stools and be interviewed.
+Instead of standing as had been the case in the past they would sit on a row of stools.
+Driving license style cards with contestants photos appear on screen, giving the traditional details whist Sally Meen reels off some background details.

-The premise of the show remained the same people competing in hilarious games for a chance in the grand final which in series one was often based on a West End Musical and the chance to win prizes on the famous conveyor belt.
+The premise of the show remained the same: people competing in hilarious games for a chance in the grand final which in series one was often based on a West End Musical and the chance to win prizes on the famous conveyor belt.
 Consolation prizes were jackets with the show’s logo and if you lost the final there was also a pair of tickets for a West End Show.
-Unfortunately the format did not go down well with viewers and Jim Davidson was almost replaced by Dale Winton.
-The BBC decided to give him another go.

 Series Two – Series Seven